-O. MEDICAL EXPENSES [24 CFR 5.609, 5.603]
+O. HEALTH AND MEDICAL CARE EXPENSES [24 CFR 5.609, 5.603]

-Anticipated medical expenses will be calculated by using one of the two following methods, (whichever is more beneficial to the family);
+Anticipated health and medical care expenses will be calculated by using one of the two following methods, (whichever is more beneficial to the family);

-- 1. Current Circumstances: Use the family's current medical bills, accumulated over the last twelve months, as anticipated medical expenses. - 2.
+- 1. Current Circumstances: Use the family's current medical bills, accumulated over the last twelve months, as anticipated health and medical care expenses. - 2.
 Estimated Circumstances: Estimate the cost of medical bills based on current or anticipated medical bills that will be on-going expenses.